Equality & Diversity

 Chair: Chantal Riccardi

 Chantal Riccardi works as International Mobility Officer at the University of Pavia and she has over 17 years of experience in the field of international students mobility.
 She graduated in Political Sciences (master’s degree in African and Asian Studies) at the University of Pavia.
 She has been recently involved in the Mobility Task Force and a technical Work Package of the European Alliance EC2U.
-She is taking part actively in the digitization process of the Erasmus Program being a member of the EWP National Working Groups set up by the National Agency.
+She is taking part actively in the digitization process of the Erasmus+ Programme being a member of the Erasmus Without Paper (EWP) National Working Groups set up by the National Agency.

 Vice-Chair: Daniela Sauge